History of Meek Mill in Timeline

 October 2013: Social Media Argument with Wale

-July 11, 2014: Probation Revoked
+July 11, 2014: Probation revoked, sentenced to jail

-On July 11, 2014, Meek Mill's probation was revoked, and he was sentenced to three to six months in jail.
+On July 11, 2014, Meek Mill's probation was revoked and he was sentenced to three to six months in jail.

 December 2, 2014: Release from jail

-June 28, 2015: Dreams Worth More Than Money released
+June 28, 2015: Release of Dreams Worth More Than Money Album

-On June 28, 2015, Mill's album, Dreams Worth More Than Money, was released.
+On June 28, 2015, Meek Mill's album, Dreams Worth More Than Money, was released, marking another milestone in his career.

-July 2015: Public criticism of Drake on Twitter
+July 2015: Criticism of Drake on Twitter

 Loading Video...